New York City Worker’s Comp Claims Attorney

 Although workers’ compensation can provide money and benefits to an injured worker, temporary disability and permanent disability payments are usually limited and don’t compensate the worker for things like pain and suffering.
 That’s why it’s important for injured workers to understand their rights to bring a case outside of the workers’ compensation system.

-If you are hurt at work there are some important things to be aware and steps you should take to protect your rights.
+If you are hurt at work in New York City, NY, there are some important things to be aware.
+Here are 5 steps to win your workers’ comp claim in New York:

 1. Report Every Injury or Illness

 Always report any work injury or illness your doctor says is due to your job.
 Report the injury or illness to the HR department, your supervisor or the risk-management department when it occurs.
 You should get an incident report to fill out, and you obtain medical treatment.
 The longer you wait to document the incident as well as any injury suffered maybe held against you presenting your claim.

 2. Visit the Right Medical Provider

 If your injury is an emergency, you’ll go where the ambulance takes you.
 In a non-emergency, your employer may direct you to a particular hospital, clinic or doctor.
 Depending on your state laws, you may have to go where your employer tells you or your bills may not be covered by workers’ compensation.